PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Example-based Adaptation through Prompt Learning

 For each domain we define the DRF set such that these features provide a semantic signature for the domain.
 Importantly, if two domains have shared semantics, for example the \textit{restaurants} and the \textit{cooking} domains, we expect their DRFs to semantically overlap.
 Since the prompt of each training example consists of a subset of features from the DRF set of its domain, we should also decide on a prompt generation rule that can annotate these training examples with their relevant features.

 In order to reflect the semantics of the domain, DRFs should occur frequently in this domain.
 Moreover, they should be substantially more common in that specific domain relative to all other domains.
 Despite their prominence in a specific domain, DRFs can also relate to other domains.
-For instance, consider the example presented in Figure~\ref{fig:generative-models}.
-The word ``hostages'' is highly associated with the ``Charlie-Hebdo'' domain and is indeed one of its DRFs.
-However, this phrase is also associated with the ``Sydney-Siege'' domain, which is another domain in the rumour-detection dataset \citep{zubiaga2016analysing}.
-Moreover, since both domains are related to similar events, it is not surprising that the DRF set of the former contains the feature \textit{terrorists} and the DRF set of the latter contains the feature \textit{gunman}.
+For instance, consider the top example presented in Table~\ref{tab:drf-gen-examples}.
+The word ``attack'' is highly associated with the ``Ottawa Shooting'' domain and is indeed one of its DRFs.
+However, this word is also associated with ``Sydney Siege'', which is another domain in the Rumour Detection dataset \citep{zubiaga2016analysing}.
+Moreover, since both domains are related to similar events, it is not surprising that the DRF set of the former contains the feature \textit{suspect} and the DRF set of the latter contains the feature \textit{taker} (see Table \ref{tab:drf_examples}).
 The similarity of these features facilitates parameter sharing in our model.

+\paragraph{Automatically Extracting DRFs} There can be several ways of implementing a DRF extraction method that are in line with the above DRF definition.
+We experimented with several different extraction criteria (Correlation, class-based TF-IDF,\footnote{\url{https://github.com/MaartenGr/cTFIDF}} and Mutual Information), and observed high similarity ($82\%$ overlap) between their resulting DRF sets.
+However, we observed a qualitative advantage for Mutual Information (MI), which successfully extracted DRFs that hold domain-specific semantic meaning.

-We define the DRF set for the each source domain as follows.
-Let examples (texts) from the $j$th source domain ($\mathcal{S}_j$) be labeled with $1$, and examples from all other domains ($\mathcal{S} \backslash \mathcal{S}_j$) be labeled with $0$.
-We first calculate the \textit{mutual-information} (MI) between all tokens and the domain label space, and sort the tokens in descending order according to their MI score.
-Note, that the MI criterion might also promote tokens which are highly disassociated with $\mathcal{S}_j$.
-Thus, we only select the top tokens which meet the following condition:
+We present the following MI-based method: Let examples (texts) from the $j$th source domain ($\mathcal{S}_j$) be labeled with $1$, and examples from all other domains ($\mathcal{S} \backslash \mathcal{S}_j$) be labeled with $0$.
+We first calculate the \textit{mutual-information} (MI) between all tokens and this binary variable, and choose the $l$ tokens with the highest MI score.
+Note, that the MI criterion might promote tokens which are highly associated with ($\mathcal{S} \backslash \mathcal{S}_j$) rather than with $\mathcal{S}_j$.
+Thus, we filter the $l$ tokens according to the following condition: